Argentina Country Commercial Guide

 Data protection

-Argentina’s Data Protection Law requires that all databases be registered with the Agency of Access to Information, and that the consent of the owners (individuals and companies) of the personal data be procured for purposes of gathering, assigning and transferring personal data.
-The owners of private data have the right to access to their data, provided their requests to access the relevant database are made with a frequency of at least six months and any request must be answered within 10 days of being made.
-Additionally, an owner of private data has the right to request that the data be rectified, updated, erased or kept confidential by the database.
-Requests of this nature must be complied with within five business days of being made.
+Argentina’s Data Protection Law requires that all databases be registered with the Agency of Access to Information and that the consent of the owners (individuals and companies) of the personal data be procured for purposes of gathering, assigning, and transferring personal data.
+The owners of private data have the right to access their data, as well as to request that the data be rectified, updated, erased, or kept confidential by the database.
+Requests of this nature must be complied with within five business days.
 Although the Data Protection Law does not prevent sharing information with potential buyers, it is strongly advised that confidentiality agreements be signed to protect said information.

-USG has been proactively reaching out to the Argentine Agency for Access to Public Information to promote the embracing of the Global Cross-Border Privacy Rules (CBPR) system.
+USG has been proactively reaching out to the Argentine Agency for Access to Public Information to promote data protection best practices and the embracing of the Global Cross-Border Privacy Rules (CBPR) system.

-In Argentina, the general background legislation that applies and/or contains specific provisions pertaining to artificial intelligence (AI) includes: the Argentine Constitution, the Civil and Commercial Code, the Personal Data Protection Act, the Intellectual Property Act, the Labor Act, the Consumer Protection Act, and the Criminal Code.
+In Argentina, the general background legislation that applies to and contains specific provisions pertaining to AI includes: the Argentine Constitution, the Civil and Commercial Code, the Personal Data Protection Act, the Intellectual Property Act, the Labor Act, the Consumer Protection Act, and the Criminal Code.

 Fintech regulation